- Article published at:

 Here’s some bonus tips for creating your arrangement!

 Your flowers are fresh, but you want them to also look in full bloom for your arrangement.
 If you are working with roses, hold the stem with the flower facing down, as if you were clapping, and roll it back and forth between your hands.
-Doing this will open the face of them flower and give it more volume.
+Doing this will open the face of the flower and give it more volume.

 You can make your carnation flower look like a poppy by using these steps: